-As part of Point Hope's ongoing plan for growth and economic sustainability, we respectfully request your consideration of our application for a Development Permit to modify our waterfront to construct a Graving Dock facility.
-The alteration of the foreshore is entirely compatible and in keeping with the new Johnson Street bridge construction and fendering.
+As part of Point Hope's ongoing plan for growth and economic sustainability, we respectfully request your consideration of our application for the Development Permit to be reissued to modify our waterfront to construct a Graving Dock facility within our existing footprint and waterlot.
+As previously presented, the alteration of the foreshore is entirely compatible and in keeping with the new Johnson Street bridge construction and fendering.
 As the Graving Dock is constructed largely within the existing footprint of the shipyard, the new structure does not affect the navigable waterway.

 The Graving Dock is a strategic economic asset for the City of Victoria and the Capital Region, is consistent with the shipyard's operation function, and aligns with the City's land-use priorities as set out in the Official Community Plan.
-As noted, the Graving Dock reflects one of six primary engines in Making Victoria.